devopsgroup-io/catapult/README.md

   * `vagrant provision ~/configuration.yml["company"]["name"]-dev-redhat`
   * `vagrant provision ~/configuration.yml["company"]["name"]-dev-redhat-mysql`

 Once you're satisfied with new website in localdev, it's time to commit configuration.yml.gpg to your Catapult fork's develop branch, this will kick off a automated deployment of test.
-Once you're satisifed with the website in test, it's time to create a pull request from your Catapult fork's develop branch into master - once the pull request is merged, this will kick off an automated deployment to qc.
-Once you're satisifed with the website in qc, it's time to login to Bamboo and press the deployment button for production.
+Once you're satisfied with the website in test, it's time to create a pull request from your Catapult fork's develop branch into master - once the pull request is merged, this will kick off an automated deployment to qc.
+Once you're satisfied with the website in qc, it's time to login to Bamboo and press the deployment button for production.

 Once a website exists in the upstream environments (test, qc, production), automated deployments will kick off if changes are detected on their respected branches (see chart below).
 The same workflow of moving a website upstream, exists when you make changes to a specific website's repository.